dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: 1665 — FREQUENCY RECEIVED BY ISAAC NEWTON. <br>
 \>SCAFFOLDING: GRAVITY REVELATION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// We explore why the apple falls.
-We reveal the cosmos can be mapped by law. <br>
+// Through the apple’s fall, we reveal that the cosmos can be mapped by law. <br>
-// But law is not truth, only its shadow. <br>
+// The word that falls without justice will also be judged. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>